oruga-ui/oruga/packages/docs/guide/README.md

 }
 ```

-But it can be manually done by adding a plugin let's say `oruga.js` in your `plugin` folder
+But it can be manually done by adding a plugin let's say `oruga.js` in your `plugins` folder

 ```js
 import Vue from 'vue';